Investigational New Drug (IND) Application - Overview

 - Request for ODD (Orphan Drug Designation) or for expedited review program designations.

 - Gap-analysis of IND drug developmental data against the current Federal Regulatory requirements for conducting human clinical trials and to identify potential clinical hold issues (critical & major).

 - Expert advice on Regulatory mitigation plans for the identified data deficiencies and clinical hold issues during the IND process.

 - Extensive understanding of NDA/BLA submission requirements and data correlations from IND to facilitate future Marketing Authorization Applications.

 - Preparation, technical review, and submission of CMC, non-clinical & clinical packages for initial IND submission, IND amendments, safety reporting, and IND annual reports submission in the eCTD format for different types of medicinal products (new chemical entities, vaccines, biosimilars, and other biological products like tissue and gene therapy products, etc.).

 - IND submission templates in the eCTD format.

 - Publishing and eCTD submission of initial INDs and subsequent submissions (IND annual reports, amendments, etc.).

 - Regulatory response strategy, preparation, and on-time response submission to the US FDA queries/information requests.

-- Consulting support for IND inactivation or IND re-activation.
+- Consulting support for IND inactivation or IND re-activation and IND Approval Process.